pingcap/docs/develop/dev-guide-optimistic-and-pessimistic-transaction.md

 ## Optimistic transactions

-The following code uses two threads to simulate the process of two users buying the same book in an optimistic transaction, just like the pessimistic transaction example.
+The following code uses two threads to simulate the process that two users buy the same book in an optimistic transaction, just like the pessimistic transaction example.
 There are 10 books left in the bookstore, Bob buys 6 and Alice buys 4.
-The two completed the order at about the same time, and in the end, the book had zero remaining inventory.
+They completed the order at about the same time.
+In the end, no books are left in inventory.

-### 1. Optimistic transaction example
+### 1. Write an optimistic transaction example

-#### Code writing
+#### Coding

 {{< copyable "" >}}